UvaCsl/HemoCell/doc/user_guide/cases/pipeflow_with_preinlet.rst

 - A simulation domain might not have matching inlet and outlets to specify periodic conditions, e.g. when the inlet and outlet have different non-matching diameters.
-In this case, the pre-inlet can be used to provide a constant influx of particles at the inlet, where the particles at the outlet are simply removed from the simulation.
+In this case, the pre-inlet can be used to provide a constant influx of particles at the inlet, where the particles reaching the outlet are removed from the simulation.

 The pipe flow scenario using the pre-inlet is visualised in the following sequence of images.
 The total domain contains two regions: the pre-inlet (blue,